‹ Customer Satisfaction Survey Templates

 Customer Net Promoter Score (NPS) Survey Template

 ‘Word of Mouth’ is the best marketing any company can get—and the most enthusiastic customers are the ones spreading it.
-With SurveyLegend’s powerful Net Promoter Score (NPS) survey template, you’ll discover just how likely your customers are to recommend your brand to friends and colleagues.
+With SurveyLegend’s powerful Net Promoter Score (NPS®) survey template, you’ll discover just how likely your customers are to recommend your brand to friends and colleagues.

-The NPS score is a simple yet powerful way to measure how customers feel about your brand.
-It’s based on one key survey question: “How likely are you to recommend us to a friend or colleague?”
-Customers respond on a scale from 0 to 10, and their answers help categorize them as Promoters, Passives, or Detractors.
-This quick snapshot gives you a clear idea of where your brand stands in the customer journey.
+This quick snapshot gives you a clear idea of your NPS score and where your brand stands in the customer journey.
 High response rates to NPS surveys mean more accurate insights, helping you identify trends, improve service, and create better experiences at every touchpoint.

 Scan to preview in mobile phone